Calgary White Hat: Description

 Smithbilt Hats, the official hat maker for the Calgary Stampede, produces the Calgary White Hat in straw, canvas, Merino wool, and 100% rabbit fur.
 The straw and canvas models are typically selected by tourists, with a retail price of around CAD$25 per hat, while the rabbit fur felt model, at CAD$225, is the one presented to visiting dignitaries by the mayor.
 The brim of the hat is wide and curved.
 The brim is made narrower for women's hats.
 Because of its shape, the Calgary White Hat does not lend itself to variety in customization.
 However, Smithbilt does measure and adjust its high-end models per customer preference.
 The company offers a custom-designed hat box.
 Hat stiffening and renovation services are also available.
 The company notes, "If you spill your whiskey on your hat, rinse the spot immediately and brush it with your finger.
 Let the hat dry out naturally.
 Do the same for yourself".

 As of 2009, white hats accounted for approximately one-quarter of Smithbilt's annual sales, with yearly sales figures of 20,000 handmade wool and fur hats and 40,000 imported straw models.
 A white hat is also worn by each year's Calgary Stampede Queen in place of a crown; she and her ladies in waiting decorate their hats with jewels and pins.
 Calgary White Hats were worn by the Canadian Olympic team at the opening ceremony of the 1988 Winter Olympics in Calgary.

 Flag of Calgary

 In 1983, the city held a contest to design a new flag.
 The winning entry depicts a red field bordered by horizontal white stripes across the top and bottom.
 The emblem on the field is a large white "C" encasing a Calgary White Hat.
 Among other things, the "C" represents the city of Calgary, as does the white hat.

 White Hat Awards

 In 1962, Tourism Calgary inaugurated the White Hat Awards to recognize individual achievements in the city's tourism industry.
 In 2016, 650 individuals were nominated in 20 categories.
 The 56th annual awards ceremony is scheduled for May 16, 2018.
+1989 White Hatter of the Year went to professional singer/entertainer, Molly Hamilton, affectionately known as "Miss Molly".
+This award is given to the one person in Calgary who best demonstrated the warm and western hospitality of the city.